shubhamkriitr/ml4hc_time_series/project-1/README.md

 ---
 # How to run training?

+## For SVM models
+In order to train SVM models you can call:

+    python src/svm.py train [mitbih|ptbdb] [OPTIONS]

+specifying the dataset over which to train the model.
+Running the script will train several SVMs with different hyperparameter selections, and output test metrics for the SVM that performed better in F1 score over cross validation.
+The script offers as options:
+- iter: indicates how many different randomly chosen hyperparameter configurations to train on (default 5)
+- jobs: number of threads to use for training SVM models in parallel (default 1)

+We provide the SVM models with best performance we found in files:
+- src/saved_models/svm_mitbih.pickle for MIBIH
+- src/saved_models/svm_ptbdb.pickle for PTBDB

 ## For PyTorch based Deep Learning Models:

 - N.B.
 Most of our models are implemented in PyTorch and the steps below